download

 The Italian driver counts on the excellent electronic starting system developed by Renault.

 It is racing in Germany, yet it feels like Malaysia: 32 °C the air, 48 °C the asphalt.
 The tyres melt, the engines warm up, the drivers sweat an average of a couple of litres per hour.
 Sunday is to be repeated, according to the weather forecast.
 Not a cloud has been seen in the Hockenheim sky for weeks.
 Who is favoured by the high temperatures?
 First of all Michelin.
 The equation is not so obvious, but so far the hot circuits have helped the teams with French tyres, i.e. all of Ferrari's rivals: Williams, McLaren and Renault, as well as Jaguar and Toyota.
 At a distance something could change.
 The Maranello team engineers believe that the Bridgestones fitted by the F2003-GA perform consistently.
 They don't shine on a single lap, then redeem themselves.
 Let's move on to the engines.
 As well as having reached 900bhp, Ferrari's V10s have record reliability: zero failures in 2003.
 Bmw and Mercedes are more fragile and the extreme conditions suggest to the engineers to limit the maximum engine speed.
 Last year's experience helps to understand: nine arrived at the finish line (and the temperature was milder).
 As for the human factor, Michael Schumacher's physique is the best trained, while Kimi Raikkonen's is the most refractory to the scorching heat for obvious genetic reasons.
-At the time of the challenge with Mika Hakkinen, the German Ferrari driver was able to prevail a few times precisely because of his endurance, which allows him to keep his wits about him until the last kilometre.
+At the time of the challenge with Mika Hakkinen, the German Ferrari driver was able to prevail a few times precisely because of his endurance, which allows him to keep mental clarity until the last kilometre.

 fotor_2023-6-1_12_43_18.jpeg